- March 3, 2017

 Morphblade is a single-player Turn Based Strategy game where you masterfully move around a grid, transforming into different weapons to slice, smash, and burst waves of enemies.
 With each bug you kill, you earn upgrades for your hexes, allowing you to cross-breed weapon properties and enhance your abilities.
 Taking about 2 hours to beat, Morphblade offers a challenging and engaging experience as you strategize your way through waves of nasty red bugs.

-- The game lacks variety and content, with only one game mode and no real goals beyond survival, which can lead to boredom after a few sessions.
+- The game lacks a clear end goal or variety in gameplay modes, which may lead to boredom after a few sessions.